-Agnus castus – also known as chasteberry – is a traditional herbal medicine derived from the fruit of a Mediterranean shrub Vitx agnus-castus.
-The berries were traditionally used by monks to reduce sex drive and help them to remain celibate, hence its name.
+Agnus castus – also known as chasteberry – is a traditional herbal medicine derived from the fruit of a Mediterranean shrub Vitex agnus-castus.
+The berries were traditionally used by monks to reduce sex drive and help them to remain celibate, hence its name, but higher therapeutic doses appear to have the opposite effect.

 Health benefits of Agnus castus